 Additionally, if a previous employee has breached the terms of a restrictive covenant, an employer could also consider claiming damages or lost profits where that breach has caused the business a loss.

 Interestingly, as well as the employer being able to raise these types of claim against the departed employee, it is also competent to bring actions against that employee’s new employer.
-This may provider for a greater certainty of financial recovery where the employee’s departure has caused a significant loss of business.
+This may provide for a greater certainty of financial recovery where the employee’s departure has caused a significant loss of business.